 He could smell seaweed and the sea and a faint, sickly scent of something else.
-Search for Malaysia Flight 370 - Researchers Look for Missing Malaysia Plane.
+The wetsuit was the Triboard brand.
+Sherriff Kåre Unnhammer from Farsund police station is an authoritative figure with large serious eyes, a big moustache and gold teeth that gleam when he speaks.
+“This is a peaceful place,” says Unnhammer.
+He turns to his computer and reads from the log.
+John Welzenbagh knew this.
+“No. Search for Malaysia Flight 370 - Researchers Look for Missing Malaysia Plane.
 The view from the bow of the Discovery, one of three Fugro vessels leading the search for MH370 in the Roaring Forties, one of the most dangerous and remote oceans in the world.

 (Abis Chris Beerens, Ran) The sea offers this white slab to the tongue of the beach like the Holy Eucharist.
 This is my body.
 For sixteen months, the Boeing 777 wing flap sailed the Indian Ocean Gyre, meandering and eddying, speeding up and slowing unpredictably, before making landfall on Réunion Island off the east coast of Africa in July.
 If you were to beat back against the current, following the flap as it nudged along for more than five hundred days—reverse drift modeling, admittedly an inexact science—you would intersect with a tiny flotilla of ships twenty-five hundred miles away, each piloting a precisely programmed path.